deadhedd/obsidian-note-engine/contract.md

 * Commits, staging, and repository interaction are handled by `job-wrap.sh`
 * Scripts may create or modify files, but must not assume commit behavior
 * Scripts must tolerate being run with commits disabled
+* Git presence is not an engine prerequisite; correctness of leaf scripts must not depend on auto-commit being available

 This separation ensures that: